allanNAIT/allanNAIT.github.io/cpsc1012/05-modules/index.md

 *  Returns a value and has 1 or more parameters

 ## Arguments and Parameters
 > When you read about C# you will find the words parameter and argument used interchangeably.
 This is actually not quite right.
-Understanding the difference will make C# documentation and error messages seem more sensible and might even give you a feeling of superiority over lessor programmers who don’t know the truth.<br><b>
+Understanding the difference will make C# documentation and error messages seem more sensible and might even give you a feeling of superiority over lessor programmers who don’t know the truth.<br><br>
-A parameter is the special kind of variable that is defined in the method header and used inside that method to represent the value that was fed into the method call.
+A parameter is the special kind of variable that is defined in the method header and used inside that method to represent the value that was fed into the method call.<br><br>

-> An **argument** is the value that is supplied to the method when it is called.
+An **argument** is the value that is supplied to the method when it is called.

 Given the method below, `int` is the **parameter** supplied to the method